TobywithDino/R.I.D.E./README.md

 # R.I.D.E.
-(Realtime Identification for Driving Environment)
+(Real-time Identification for Driving Environment)
 R.I.D.E., which stands for Realtime Identification for Driving Environment, is a senior project developed in the Department of Computer Science and Information Engineering at National Central University.

 ## Team Members & Advisor